Skip to main content

 Columbia Mayor's Youth Council

 Members of Columbia's Mayor's Youth Council contribute a project to the city each year.
-These students created a toy drive using the resources provided to them through the council, learning how leaders make community connections to achieve goals.
+These students created a toy drive using the resources provided to them through the council and learned how leaders make community connections to achieve goals.

 “The city continues to support the CMYC because it serves as a vital bridge between youth and local government by providing future leaders with a platform to voice their ideas, concerns, and perspectives,” said Hanna Miller, Columbia public information officer.
 “The council’s emphasis on creating informed and engaged citizens aligns with Columbia’s goal of nurturing a vibrant, forward-thinking community.”